labenavides/itunes-api/README.md

 - **Docker support**
 - **Linting**: with [ESLint](https://eslint.org) and [Prettier](https://prettier.io)

+## Pre Requisitos

+You must have docker installed, since it will be used to raise the image of the tool that will handle the cache (Redis)

+### API Cache

+For the cache the api uses Redis.
+You must have a client or extension to be able to view the data that will be cached.
 ## Environment Variables
 make a copy of the file `.env.example` and name it `.env` The environment variables can be found and modified in the `.env` file.
 They come with these default values: